Rationality of motivic Chow series modulo A^1-homotopy: Introduction

 We don't know if there exists any cohomology theory whose odd part and even part correspond to the numerator and the denominator of the Motivic Chow series, but if such a cohomology theory exists, then it will be a powerful tool to study algebraic varieties.

-\mbox{ } {\it Convention:} Unless explicitly said, throughout this paper we work in the category of algebraic varieties over $\kappa$, a closed field of characteristic zero.
-We also denote by $R$ any of the $K$-rings used in this paper, for details see Remark \ref{new}.
+\mbox{ } {\it Convention:} Unless explicitly said, throughout this paper we work in the category of algebraic varieties over a closed field of characteristic zero, denoted by $\kappa$.
+We also denote by $R$ any of the Grothendieck $K$-rings used in this paper, for details see Definition \ref{1-9}.